gareth-smyth/achiir6500/README.md

 # Run In Development
 **Server**
+From grunt
+* cd web_gui
+* grunt server-mock

+From visual studio
 * Run the server_mock project for test isolated from the rework station
 * Run the server project to test against an actual instance of the rework station exposed on COM1